drayuka/Testing/README.md

 # Problem Solution

-this is a small node.js repo that should solve the programming problem

-to use it, you need nodejs and npm installed.
+this is a small node.js repo that should solve the provided programming problem to use it, you need nodejs and npm installed.

+## Setup

+> npm install

 ## Usage

+to run against the provided SampleFile.txt

 > npm start

-to run against the provided SampleFile.txt
+or run against any other file

 > npm start -- --wordsFile _FileName_

-or run against any other file

-## Scope
+## Limitations

 This solution utilizes streaming to process the file one chunk at a time.
-It should be limited only by the speed at which nodejs can read and split recieved data into words.
+It should be limited only by the speed at which nodejs can read from a file and split recieved data into words, barring adversarial examples (all words are 'unique', etc.).